Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 </div>
 ```

-`&` can be used within a class to reference to the parent.
+`&` can be used within a class to reference the parent.
 It is a clean way to define child classes.

 ```
 .card {